Creating an Australian landscape at the Victorian Comprehensive Cancer Centre

 A design that embraces the central Australian terrain to showcase local research and knowledge.

 Commercial + Workplace | Education + Laboratories | Melbourne | Projects

 24 September 2019

 Timber is likewise used along the windows’ edge as booth seating and throughout the interior as flooring, wall and ceiling finishes.
 Punctuated by custom terrazzo feature joinery, the overall material palette is rich, robust and earthy, complemented by seating upholstery in autumnal tones.
-It’s an unmistakeable reference to the Australian landscape, and the significance of Indigenous culture, and in celebrating both, the space is given a distinct visual identity.
-The end users’ wellbeing is also improved through this incorporation of natural elements and patterns that provide a sense of calm and relaxation.
+It’s an unmistakable reference to the Australian landscape, and the significance of Indigenous culture, and in celebrating both, the space is given a distinct visual identity.
+The end-users’ wellbeing is also improved through this incorporation of natural elements and patterns that provide a sense of calm and relaxation.